I'm feeling really excited.

 Yes.

-And that really is the premise f project is what winter was, what it is now and what it's becoming.
+And that really is the premise for this project is what winter was, what it is now and what it's becoming.

 So any pre-trip jitters?